layth624/CS472T2Proj/README.md

 3. Configure Tomcat: Ensure Tomcat server is configured in NetBeans to deploy the web application.
 4. Set Up Database:
 	- Import the SQL file located in `src/main/java/sql3694994.sql` to set up the database schema.
+	- If using a new Database, Update the database connection details in `DatabaseConnector.java` , compile into a class and place in the Webapps Folder.
 	- Update the database connection details in `Database Details.txt` for reference.
-        - Update the database connection details in `DatabaseConnector.java` if using a new Database.
 5. Build and Run:
 	- Build the project using Maven: Right-click on the project in NetBeans and select 'Build'.
 	- Deploy the application to Tomcat by right-clicking on the project and selecting 'Run'.